top of page

 JEAN STEVENS, wife of, and JOHNNY AARON STEVENS, Plaintiffs, vs. JAMES MARLIN THOMAS, an individual, FAIRFIELD TRUCKING COMPANY, and NATIONAL UNION FIRE INSURANCE COMPANY, Defendants.
 In the United States District Court, Western Division of Louisiana, Monroe Division.

-This lawsuit was the result of a commercial vehicle accident that occurred on or about August 4, 2006, on U.S. Interstate 20 at U.S. Highway 33 in the city of Rushton, Lincoln Parrish, Louisiana.
+This lawsuit was the result of a commercial vehicle accident that occurred on U.S. Interstate 20 at U.S. Highway 33 in the city of Rushton, Lincoln Parrish, Louisiana.
 Plaintiffs alleged that a commercial vehicle driver, James Thomas, employed by Fairfield Trucking Company, was dangerously speeding while failing to keep proper lookout for traffic ahead, and operating a commercial vehicle illegally without a valid license; both of which are violations of Federal Motor Carrier Safety Regulations (FMCSR).
 Plaintiffs successfully proved through the course of litigation that the accident was inevitable due to the negligent operating practices of Fairfield Trucking Company.
 Plaintiffs also alleged that Thomas' conduct on the date of the incident demonstrated a clear indifference to the safety of the motoring public.
 All defendants testified to Thomas traveling at a rate of speed in excess of 70 miles per hour.
 Plaintiffs' commercial vehicle reconstructionists computed Thomas' actual speed to be approximately 85-90 mph at impact.
 Plaintiff Johnny Stevens suffered severe physical damage to his body that resulted in permanent disability and his inability to work.

 Settled pursuant to a confidentiality agreement.